vltpkg/benchmarks/README.md

 ## Testing Package Installation

-The installation tests we run today mimic a cold-cache scenario for a variety of test fixtures (ie. we install the packages of a `next`, `vue`, `svelte` & `astro` starter project).
-We will likely add lockfile & warm cache tests in the near future.
+The installation tests we run today mimic a matrix of different variations (cold cache, warm cache, cold cache with lockfile, etc) for a variety of test fixtures (ie. we install the packages of a `next`, `vue`, `svelte` & `astro` starter project).

 #### Supported Tools